 This course is designed in conjunction with Teachers College’s new Summer Institute, Reimagining Education: Teaching and Learning in Racially Diverse Schools.
 The four-day Institute brings together educators from across the country to rethink policy, pedagogy and practice for a more racially, ethnically and socioeconomically diverse student body.
-As a complement to the Summer Institute, this course will explore the metaphorical “seat at the table” that is often reserved for those who wield power in a society and are considered to have the influence to make decisions and effect change.
-In effect, the “table” becomes a symbol of power, negotiation, and credibility through which one can improve their life chances and the lives of others.
-Having a seat at the table means the opportunity to share power, make change, and make a difference.
+As a complement to the Summer Institute, this course will explore the role of public pedagogy and its role in for social change.
+This course is cross-listed with MSTU 5199, and will be hybrid (online from [dates TBA], in-person/on-campus from July 13-16).

 *Participants can earn three continuing education units (CEUs), or 30 New York State continuing teacher and leader education hours (CTLEs), or three graduate course credits.
 Single-day passes are also available.